maxmedina05/places-api/README.md

 A user can request a list of places to the core service which will make a request to every provider that has subscribed to build the list of places.

-Note: A provider service could be written in any language as long as it handles WebSockets communication.
+Thanks to this architecture, another provider can be included without having to redeploy and even if this new provider is written in another language.

 ## Requirements